judithbergada/CASPR/docs/pages/tutorial.md

 with the `-k` argument, neither the previous nor the next steps will be necessary anymore.

-You can find a solution to quickly finish the example here:
+You can find a solution to quickly finish the user case here:

 ```bash
 CASPR \